-PPC utilizes a 4-level system.
-Group members are on Level 1 as soon as they have shared their "school story" with their group.
+"S.T.R.I.D.E.S." utilizes a 4-level system.
+Group members are on Level 1 as soon as they can identify basic social thinking and self-reflection vocabulary, understand level criteria, can identify strengths and areas to develop.
 After being "on level" for two weeks, students can request a level change from their group.
+All student groups meet during the first period of the school day to review their day and their progress.
 Students do not move down levels for poor behavior, but, they may be "off of their level" if their behavior is not consistent with the requirements of their current level.
 Group bonus rewards are for students who are "on level."
-On Level 3, the discussion of reintegration or returning to their mainstream school can begin.
-Consistent Level 4 behavior is typically expected for students before they can return to their home high school.
-Ultimately, reintegration considerations are made through an IEP meeting.
-In addition to maintaining Level 4 status and displaying consistent Level 4 behaviors, terms for consideration of reintegration include:
+On Level 3/4, the discussion of off-site work experiences, reintegration or returning to their mainstream school can begin.
+Consistent Level 4 behavior is expected for students who wish to try independent work/school experiences.
+Ultimately, placement decisions are determined through the IEP meeting process.
+In addition to maintaining Level 4 status and displaying consistent Level 4 behaviors, terms for independent opportunities include:

 - 1. No major discipline referrals or need for physical management for a minimum of 12 weeks. - 2.
 Maintain 90% attendance for a minimum of 12 weeks with no unexcused absences. - 3.
 Maintain passing grades of "C" or better in all subject areas. - 4.
-Demonstrate progress toward individual behavior goals. - 5.
-Recommendation of IEP team
+Demonstrate progress toward individual behavior goals.